- Early Years Foundation Curriculum

 The children understand the importance of PSHE and British values and the effects it can have on life in and out of school, this is evident through pupil voice, monitoring and the behaviour of our children.
 The children at Tiptoe develop a strong sense of responsibility, independently running activities for younger children, as well as actively supporting charities.
 By teaching pupils to stay safe, healthy and building self esteem, resilience and empathy our effective PSHE programme tackles barriers to learning, raises aspirations and improves life chances.

-By the time they leave our school PSHE enables our learners to become healthy, independent and responsible members of society.
-It helps them to understand how they are developing personally and socially and takles many of the moral social and cultural issues that are part of growing up.
+Through the golden thread of our learning powers, by the time they leave our school PSHE enables our learners to become healthy, independent and responsible members of society.
+It helps them to understand how they are developing personally and socially and tackles many of the moral social and cultural issues that are part of growing up.
 Our curriculum allows pupils to learn about rights an responsibilities and appreciate what it means to be a member of a diverse society.
-Our children are encouraged to develop their sense of self worth by playing a positive role in contributingto school life and the wider community.
+Our children are encouraged to develop their sense of self worth by playing a positive role in contributing to school life and the wider community.